 I love startups.
 I love entrepreneurship.
-I grew up watching my dad work from home as my first self-employed role model.
+I grew up watching a family member as my first self-employed role model.

 Business is in my blood.